 Life moves quickly.
 It’s easy to get distracted.
-But it can also be costly.
+But that can also be costly.

 Miss an important financial date or deadline, and you could be on the hook for a penalty or lose out on a limited-time opportunity to save money.

 So, we’ve rounded up the big money dates that are coming up in October.
 Take a look and make a note of any that apply to you.

 Oct.
 1 — New FAFSA available

 If you or your child or grandchild will attend college next year, take note: The Free Application for Federal Student Aid (FAFSA) form for the 2021-2022 school year will be available starting Oct.
 1.